It's a vast world

 Back end

-A techie who is concerned with the part of the application that a user can't see (The server-side) is usually called a back end engineer, and it gets grey from here, especially if the engineer also gets involved with infrastructure and deployment ( a bit of DevOps)
+A techie who is concerned with the part of the application that a user can't see (The server-side) is usually called a back-end engineer, and it gets grey from here, especially if the engineer also gets involved with infrastructure and deployment ( a bit of DevOps)

-To excel in this part of tech, you need knowledge of server-side scripting languages like Python, Golang, NodeJS, Ruby, Rust, Scala etc.
+To excel in this part of tech, you need knowledge of server-side scripting languages like Python, Golang, NodeJS, Ruby, Rust, Scala, etc.

 To get started with Backend, you need to learn the basics of these languages and build mini-projects.
 And as you build, you'll get to pick up some basic concepts like how to design APIs, what webhooks are, and how to create a simple CRUD app like a Todo list or come up with something cool.
 Be sure to ask Google if you are unsure what to build or learn.